m-barthelemy/vpn-webauth/README.md

 ## What is it?

-This is quick (and dirty) web application allowing to add a second round of authentication to a Strongswan VPN.
+This is quick (and dirty) web application allowing to add a second round of authentication to a Strongswan VPN or to SSH connections.
-It doesn't replace, and in fact requires, a normal authentication process using passwords or certificates.
+It doesn't replace, and in fact requires, a normal VPN or SSH authentication process.

-Traditionally, simple IPSec VPN authentication methods involve deploying certificates to the client, or using a login + password.

-While IKEv2 permits, in theory, the use of a second round of authentication, default VPN clients installed on OS such as MacOs and Windows have very little compatibility with it.

-This project uses the `ext-auth` Strongswan plugin to provide an additional layer of authentication via a user web login and optional 2FA.
+It provides an additional layer of authentication via a user web login and optional 2FA.
+It can help achieve compliance with some security standards requiring MFA to be implemented to your authentication workflows.

+### For Strongswan VPNs
+This project uses the `ext-auth` Strongswan plugin.
 This can help to protect your organization aganist VPN credentials or certificates being leaked or stolen.

-It can also help achieve compliance with some security standards requiring MFA to be implemented for VPNs giving access to sensitive environments.

 This tool compatible with all VPN clients and operating systems.

+### For SSH
+This project used the `pam_exec` PAM module shipped with the majority of the Linux distributions.

 ## How does it work?

- - The user registers to the webapp (_before_ connecting to the VPN)
+ - The user registers to the webapp
  - They authenticate using OAuth2 (for now, Google and Azure Directory are supported)
  - Optionally, they are required to complete additional authentication, using an OTP token (independent from the OAuth2 provider 2FA), TouchID/FaceID or a physical security key.
  - A "session" is created with the user email, their source IP address and the time when they completed the web authentication